gonfva/lttl_shortener/README.md

 ## How to build/run it

-The better way to build is generate a docker container.
+The better way to build is generate a docker image.

 `sbt docker:publishLocal`